Esri/arcgis-maps-sdk-dotnet-toolkit/docs/overview-map.md

 - Supports a configurable scaling factor for setting the overview map's zoom level relative to the connected view.
 - Supports a configurable symbol for visualizing the current viewpoint
 - Supports two-way navigation, so the user can navigate the connected GeoView by panning and zooming the overview.
-- Exposes all of the same properties as `MapView`, so you can apply additional customization as needed.
-For example, you can change the `Map` property to use a custom basemap.
+- Exposes a `Map` property to allow use of a custom basemap.
+Defaults to an empty map with a topographic basemap.

 ## Key properties

-OverviewMap extends `MapView` with the following bindable properties:
+OverviewMap has the following bindable properties:

+- `AreaSymbol` - Defines the symbol used to visualize the current viewpoint when connected to a map.
+This is a red rectangle by default.
 - `GeoView` - References the connected MapView or SceneView
+- `Map` - Defines the map shown in the inset/overview.
-- `ExtentSymbol` - Defines the symbol used to visualize the current viewpoint.
-This is a red rectangle by default for maps, and a red cross for scenes.
+- `PointSymbol` - Defines the symbol used to visualize the current viewpoint when connected to a scene.
+This is a red cross by default.
 - `ScaleFactor` - Defines the scale of the OverviewMap relative to the scale of the connected `GeoView`.
 The default is 25.

 ## Usage